garden-io/garden/docs/reference/module-types/conftest.md

 ---
-title: Conftest
+title: conftest
 ---

-# `conftest` reference
+# `conftest` Module Type

-Runs `conftest` on the specified files, with the specified (or default) policy and namespace.
+Creates a test that runs `conftest` on the specified files, with the specified (or default) policy and namespace.

-> Note: In many cases, you'll let conftest providers (e.g. `conftest-container` and `conftest-kubernetes` create this module type automatically, but you may in some cases want or need to manually specify files to test.
+> Note: In many cases, you'll let conftest providers (e.g. [`conftest-container`](../providers/conftest-container.md) and [`conftest-kubernetes`](../providers/conftest-kubernetes.md) create this module type automatically, but you may in some cases want or need to manually specify files to test.

 See the [conftest docs](https://github.com/instramenta/conftest) for details on how to configure policies.

+## Reference

 Below is the schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).